How Do Dogs Age? 10 Signs Your Dog Is Getting Older

 Your senior dog might start to show their age as more white or gray hairs show up in their coat.
 This is especially common around the muzzle, eyes, and ears.

-Like people, when and how fast a dog’s coat changes can vary.
+When and how fast a dog’s coat changes can vary.
 Stress can be one factor that causes a dog to go gray more quickly, and some health conditions affecting the thyroid, kidneys, or liver might also influence coat changes.

 8. They Play Less

 Sometimes this change can be chalked up to your dog having less energy or stamina than they used to.
 But senior dogs might also play less due to physical problems that make running or jumping uncomfortable—or even painful.
-If you’re worried your dog is in pain, make a vet appointment.

 If your dog isn’t up for running around anymore, try new, slower-paced activities for exercise and mental stimulation, like: